Discover how a bimodal integration strategy can address the major data management challenges facing your organization today.

 Connect to Airtable in Visual Studio Using AAS

 The steps below outline connecting to CData Connect Cloud from Azure Analysis Services to create a new Airtable data source.
-You will need the Microsoft Analysis Services Project Extension installed to continue.
+You will need the Microsoft Analysis Services Project extension installed in Microsoft Visual Studio to continue.

-11. You should now see the table from Airtable populated with data.
+- You should now see the Salesforce table populated with data in the preview section on the right panel.

 Now that you have imported the Airtable data into your data model, you are ready to deploy the project to Azure Analysis Services for use in business reports, client applications, and more.